Racing to Help Stop Modern Slavery: From Student Activism to Global Impact

 Therefore, as the complexities of modern slavery are tightly interwoven and heavily impacted by the pandemic era, the responses and actions to tackle modern slavery must correspondingly exhibit the resilience and technological agility that is needed for such efforts to continue to make a meaningful difference.

 That’s a tall order, so to move forward, we can look back.
-We can draw lessons on what anti-slavery action in the Covid-era could look like from a pioneering student-led annual anti-trafficking event — the 24 Hour Race.
-In doing so, we hope to gain insight from its digital gig-volunteering approach, community-building, cultural influence, and opportunistic approach to expansion to incorporate into the future of the anti-slavery movement in the age of the pandemic.
+We can draw lessons on what anti-slavery action could look like from a pioneering student-led annual anti-trafficking event — the 24 Hour Race.
+In doing so, we hope to gain insight from its digital gig-volunteering approach, community-building, cultural influence, and opportunistic approach to expansion to incorporate into the future of the anti-slavery movement.

 The backstory of the 24 Hour Race.